Destinations Greece Athens

 The costFine-dining prices (€€€€).
 Often easier to book than GB Roof.

-Food or view?Both — one Michelin star, so the food is genuinely the point.
+Food or view?Both — one Michelin star, so you're here for the food.

 The Dolli rooftopPlaka edge